arukanus/cologram/README.md

         #ECC7DE 50%, #FBDBC7 55%, #FEF9C7 60%, #C7FDD9 65%, #C7EEFD 70%,
         #D5C4E1 75%, #FAE7D0 80%, #FAFAD0 85%, #D0FAE4 90%, #D0E9FA 95%);

-2) Color picker contains a pipette that can pick ANY color on the website!
+2) Color picker contains a pipette that can pick ANY color on your window!
 Including Complimentary and Analogue colors, which compensates for the known bug.

-3) Using bootstrap 5, replaced the default modifier classes with the .btn-outline-* ones to remove all background images and colors on button.
+3) Using bootstrap 5, replaced the default modifier classes with the .btn-outline-* ones to remove all background images and colors on 'save palette to history' and 2 other buttons.